Geography (UACE 250/2) paper 2 Manufacturing industry in the world

 Industrialization is a process in which countries become increasingly involved in the production of manufactured goods.

-Major industrial Centres in selected countries in the world
+Major industrial Centers in selected countries in the world

 Great Britain